tiger2017/pyspedas/pyspedas/secs/README.md

 ### EICS and SECS data

 pySPEDAS.secs module is to load and read EICS and SECS data.
 The vector field and contour maps are also implemented.
+You can customize your own path of the data downloaded and the output plots directories in your .bash_profile after reading the config.py file in the pyspedas.secs module.
 ```python
 import pyspedas
 from pyspedas.secs.makeplots import make_plots